Archive for November, 2010

 Posted by|23 November 2010

 Elder is one of our favorite wintertime herbs!
 Found growing in moist areas along rivers, roads, and in forests, this immune boosting botanical is native to Europe, Northern Africa, and Western and Central Asia.
 Its flowers and berries have a long history of use in traditional European medicine.
-Native Americans have also used the flowers, berries, and bark of Elder trees to treat fevers and joint pain for hundreds of years.
+Native Americans have also used the flowers, berries, and bark of Elder trees for hundreds of years.

 Elder berries may be easily incorporated into teas or tinctures, but here are some other fun ways to make medicine with them: